 I'm a retired medical sociologist from the University of Rochester.
-My publishing experience includes a wide variety of academic articles and a book, "The Practice of Uncertainty" (1999).
-The mission of my blog is to provide accounts of the natural environment, including photos, in order to raise awareness of its fragility and the impact of climate change.
 Climate change is the greatest challenge currently faced by humanity.
-I occasionally write about the impact of climate change.
-To do this I read reputable books and articles on the topic.
+In writing about the impact of climate change I read reputable books and articles on the topic.
 So when I make statements about climate change you will see a link taking you to the scientific source(s) of the information I provide.

 As for my independently published photobooks, each has gone through several layers of editing and peer review for both readability and accuracy.